 SWWB was set up in March 2016 by a small group of social workers who felt it was crucial to respond to the unfurling safeguarding crisis in Calais.
 Just a stones throw away across the English Channel children as young as 8 are living in squalid conditions - often travelling alone.
-We didn't know how we would help when we set out - but we knew we needed to.
-Eighteen months on and we have supported over 40 unaccompanied asylum seeking children by carrying out 'Needs and Best Interest Assessments' to support their legal application to enter the UK, we continue to key work with these young people following their dispersal across France and their arrival in the UK.
+We didn't know how we would help when we set out.
+Eighteen months on and we had supported over 40 unaccompanied asylum seeking children by carrying out 'Needs and Best Interest Assessments' to support their legal application to enter the UK, we continue to key work with these young people following their dispersal across France and their arrival in the UK.

-Calais showed us that social work solidarity also has to extend beyond refugee children; thousands of men, women, families and disabled people are trying to enter the UK to seek refuge and we want to use our professional skill and knowledge to advocate for their safety, their well-being and to ensure their needs are met once they reach the UK.
+In addition to our assessment work, we support people in the asylum process, or who have irregular immigration status, to access the services they need where there is no other service provider involved.
+Calais showed us that social work solidarity also has to extend beyond refugee children; thousands of men, women and families are trying to enter the UK to seek refuge and we want to use our professional skill and knowledge to advocate for their safety, their well-being and to ensure their needs are met once they reach the UK or elsewhere.
 We do this by providing volunteer advocacy; attending meetings, taking notes, communicating with solicitors, connecting people with local agencies and using our voice to ensure that social work practice with those affected by borders is the best it can be.

 Please note - we are a voluntary organisation and in order to provide the best service we can we must be mindful of our limited capacity and funding.
 If you would like to volunteer for SWWB or to donate to support our work go our 'Take Action' page.